gnolang/gno/docs/getting-started/local-setup/interacting-with-gnoland.md

 ![userbook-default](../../assets/getting-started/local-setup/interacting-with-gnoland/userbook-default.png)

-> Note: block heights are not correct because of the way the Portal Loop testnet
+> Note: block heights in this case are unreliable because of the way the Portal Loop
-> works.
+> testnet works.
 > Read more [here](../../concepts/portal-loop.md).

 To see what functions are available to call on the Userbook realm, click